I’ve been looking at the idea of the Whole Person for several decades now—ever since college.

 It means we pay attention to physical health: to what we eat, how and when we move, how much sleep we get.

 It means we maintain enough control over our time so we’re not stressed by toxic schedules.

 It means we master our emotions instead of being mastered by them.
-Is that something you ever think of?
-Did you know you can learn to respond to situations and people in healthy ways instead of reacting to them in an automatic, emotional ways?
+Learning to respond to situations and people in healthy ways instead of reacting to them in reactive, emotional ways.

 It means we’re aware we have a spirit, too.
 I believe I’m not just physical matter.
 I believe there’s a real God who created us.
 (In fact, I happen to believe in the Christian God of the Bible.
 If you don’t, that’s ok.
 We can still get along!)
 Keeping my spirit strong and healthy adds to my whole person health, too.

 So what does Twin Cities Outdoors have to do with Whole Person Health?

 As it turns out, a lot!